openmpf/openmpf.github.io/docs/docs/Workflow-Manager-Architecture.md

 Additionally, there is a **Detection Cancellation Route** for cancelling detection requests sent to components, and a **Markup Cancellation Route** for cancelling requests sent to the Markup component.

-Also, there is a **DLQ Route** for handing messages that appear the ActiveMQ Dead Letter Queue (DLQ), which usually indicates a component failure or inability to deliver a message.
+Also, there is a **DLQ Route** for handling messages that appear in the ActiveMQ Dead Letter Queue (DLQ), which usually indicates a component failure or inability to deliver a message.
 In these cases, the job is terminated with an error condition.